bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-capture.md

 a = \frac{\mu_f}{v_{\infty}^2}
 :::

-Finally, it turns out that the offset distance is equal to the semiminor axis distance of the hyperbola, given by Eq. {eq}`eq:hyperbolic-semi-minor-axis`:
+Finally, it turns out that the offset distance is equal to the semiminor axis distance of the hyperbola, given by @eq:hyperbolic-semi-minor-axis:

 :::{math}
 :label: eq:interplanetary-arrival-offset-distance